 - Need to improve your squat, lunge, deadlift, sprint or vertical jump?
 Do the following sequence twice each day for 2 weeks, then retest the exercise you’re trying to improve.
 Your performance will definitely go up!

-- Goal for males: perform the entire Ultimate Glute Development sequence with a black Perform Better mini-band.
+- Goal for males: perform the entire Ultimate Gluteal Development sequence with a black Perform Better mini-band.

-- Goal for females: perform the entire Ultimate Glute Development sequence with a blue Perform Better mini-band.
+- Goal for females: perform the entire Ultimate Gluteal Development sequence with a blue Perform Better mini-band.

 I highly recommend you make this a foundational activation sequence for you and your clients, for years to come.